digital-asset/cn-quickstart/sdk/docs/sharable/sdk/quickstart/configure/project-structure-overview.rst

 Next steps
 ==========

-Once you understand the project structure, visit the :ref:`tldr-for-new-canton-network-developers` for additional guides to explore.
+Once you understand the project structure, visit the `TL;DR for new Canton Network developers <https://docs.digitalasset.com/build/3.4/overview/tldr.html>`__ for additional guides to explore.